rodeyseijkens/nixos-config/README.md

 compress.sh
 </summary>

-**Description:** This script compress a file or a folder into a `tar.gz` archives which is created in the current directory with the name of the chosen file or folder.
+**Description:** This script compresses a file or a folder into a `tar.gz` archive which is created in the current directory with the name of the chosen file or folder.

 **Usage:** `compress <file>` or `compress <folder>`